tiarno/reachtim/content/articles/psutil1.md

 The `psutil` Python package is a great cross-platform tool for system monitoring.
 Read more about it on its [project page](http://pythonhosted.org/psutil/).
 You can install it with `pip`.

 The NOSQL database [mongoDB](http://www.mongodb.org/) is an open-source document database.
 If you have data that naturally fits a JSON-style structure, mongoDB is a great fit for data storage.
 It has become a natural tool for me anytime I find I need a JSON store.
+The funny thing is, the more I use it, the more I find new uses for it.
+The structure of a MongoDB *document* is suprising useful and can provide a map for lots of information types.

 The `bottle` web [framework](http://bottlepy.org/docs/dev/index.html) is a tiny framework written in Python with no other dependencies.
 You can install it with `pip`.
 You can use the included development server to get things going and put it under a different backend server later.
 I put mine under my Apache server once I got things like I wanted them.
 I'll write an article about that setup later on.